Alfresco/docs-alfresco/search-enterprise/latest/using/field.md

 The query produced is a boolean query which includes an optional clause for each property associated to the input datatype definition.

+## Permission Queries

+Fields that are related to ACL information are stored directly as part of the Elasticsearch documents.
+As a consequence of that, the corresponding queries are plain term/range/prefix/fuzzy queries using the following fields:

 @martin do these need to be H2.

 ## Property (Field, Prefix, Range, Wildcard, Fuzzy)